xperiandri/Elmish.Uno/README.md

 An alternative with a clearer separation of UI and core logic can be implemented by splitting the F# project into two projects:

 * A core library containing the model definitions and `update` functions.
-  * This library can include a reference to Elmish (e.g. for the `Cmd` module helpers), but not to Elmish.WPF, which depends on WPF and has a UI-centred API (specifying bindings).
+  * This library can include a reference to Elmish (e.g. for the `Cmd` module helpers), but not to Elmish.Uno, which depends on WPF and has a UI-centred API (specifying bindings).
 This will ensure your core logic (such as the `update` function) is free from any UI concerns, and allow you to re-use the core library should you want to port your app to another Elmish-based solution (e.g. Fable.React).
-* An Elmish.WPF project that contains the `bindings` (or `view`) function and the call to `Program.runElmishLoop`.
+* An Elmish.Uno project that contains the `bindings` (or `view`) function and the call to `Program.runElmishLoop`.
-  * This project would reference the core library and `Elmish.WPF`.
+  * This project would reference the core library and `Elmish.Uno`.

 Another alternative is to turn the sample code on its head and have the F# project be a console app containing your entry point (with a call to `Program.runWindow`) and referencing the C#/XAML project (instead of the other way around, as demonstrated above).